Ada-Developers-Academy/daily-curriculum/volunteer.md

 Training provided for each.

 ###Teaching Assistant
+We ask that you come visit the classroom one afternoon prior to committing to a regular schedule so that you can give TAing a no-obligation trial!

 As a TA, you will be asked to help students during project time.

 Your role will be to: